-Education Partnership arrangement has Education Policy. been signed leading Partnership Policy to reputational risk, partner, and student Oversight provided

-Policy. been signed leading to reputational risk, Facilities at the partner partner, and student

-Facilities at the partner to reputational risk, partner, and student Oversight provided

-Facilities at the partner partner, and student Oversight provided

-institution dissatisfaction on a by the Education

-Facilities may not be in line large scale.

-with those at Cardiff and committee.

-may need investment before Using 'in country'

-the agreement can be staff expertise.

-pursued.
-Using local partner If partner staff are

-staff to 'teach' some being used, this will

-or all the curriculum need to be identified

-without the as part of the full due

-skills/expertise to do diligence of partner

-so leading to undertaken as part of

-students not the Stage 1 strategic

-achieving their approval

-intended learning requirements.

-outcomes resulting in

-complaint or appeal.
-Support for students

-may be provided by

-Student experience local staff if it has

-Poor student been appropriately

-experience due to risk assessed.

-the lack of

-organisation and Ensuring clear

-management of the education

-arrangement. governance

-structures are in

-place with regular

-updates to school

-and College ESEC.
+Education Partnership Policy.
+Facilities at the partner institution Facilities may not be in line with those at Cardiff and may need investment before the agreement can be pursued. arrangement has been signed leading to reputational risk, partner, and student dissatisfaction on a large scale.
+Using 'in country' staff expertise.
+Using local partner staff to 'teach' some or all the curriculum without the skills/expertise to do so leading to students not achieving their intended learning outcomes resulting in complaint or appeal.
+Student experience Poor student experience due to the lack of organisation and management of the arrangement.
+Oversight provided by the Education Partnership Subcommittee.
+If partner staff are being used, this will need to be identified as part of the full due diligence of partner undertaken as part of the Stage 1 strategic approval requirements.
+Support for students may be provided by local staff if it has been appropriately risk assessed.
+Ensuring clear education governance structures are in place with regular updates to school and College ESEC. -- --- --- --